Drama Desk Award for Outstanding Music

-The Drama Desk Award for Outstanding Music is an annual award presented by Drama Desk in recognition of achievements in the theatre among Broadway, Off Broadway and Off-Off Broadway productions.
+The Drama Desk Award for Outstanding Music is an annual award presented by Drama Desk in recognition of achievements in musical theatre (distinct from incidental music in plays) across collective Broadway, off-Broadway and off-off-Broadway productions in New York City.
 The award was originally entitled Best Composer, before being renamed to its current title in 1969.
 The award is often referred to as Outstanding Score of a Musical.